hashicorp/vault/website/source/guides/secret-mgmt/db-root-rotation.html.md

 the access to the database to be more efficient and secure.

-The [Secret as a Service: Dynamic Secrets](/guides/secret-mgmt/dynamic-secrets.html) guide demonstrates the basic working of it.
+The [Secret as a Service: Dynamic Secrets](/guides/secret-mgmt/dynamic-secrets.html) guide demonstrates the primary workflow.

 ## Reference Material